woodharter/wserv/README.md

 python3 watch.py&
 cd wflask
 flask run

+cd wflask/tools
+python3 pixel_simulator.py

+cd wflask/ui
+npm start

 ```

+## React UI
+The UI is a react interface that will evetually be generated into a page and hosted along with flask.
+For now in debug you'll run it separate.

 Wiliot Hackathon entry for William Wood Harter<br/>
 (c) copyright 2023 - William Wood Harter